kittibodecs/t-doc-template-demo/contents/docs/[03]template-basics/[01]changing-the-site-logo/index.md

      - **logo.png**: The primary logo used across the site.
      - **logo~dark.png**: A variation of the logo used in dark mode (if your site supports it).

-Create and name your custom logos
+Create and name your custom logos:
    -  **Recommended File Format**: Use PNG with a transparent background for best results.
    If you prefer other formats (e.g., SVG or JPG).
    - **Rename your custom logos** to match the default logo file names: